Srinivasareti/City_Mart_Console_Based/README.md

 ├── User.class
 └── Other Supporting Files

-Contribution
+Contribution Guidelines

 Contributions are welcome!
 Please follow these steps:

 Fork the repository.

-Create a new branch (git checkout -b feature-branch).
+Create a new branch

+git checkout -b feature-branch

-Commit your changes (git commit -m 'Add new feature').
+Commit your changes

+git commit -m "Add new feature"

-Push to the branch (git push origin feature-branch).
+Push to the branch

+git push origin feature-branch

-Create a pull request.
+Create a pull request and describe your changes in detail.

 License

 This project is licensed under the MIT License.

-Author

-A.Srinivas
+Authors

+A. Srinivas

+CV Corp Institution